Explore the Waterfront from a completely different angle. Leaving from the dock outside the Aquarium enjoy the sights and sounds of the Waterfront.

 Includes Harbour boat ticket PLUS breakfast

-Served from 10am and all day at Plucky's Inside the V&A Food Market, The Old Power Station Building 19, Dock Road
+Served from 10am and all day at Plucky's or Cape Malay House inside the V&A Food Market, The Old Power Station Building 19, Dock Road

 Departing from the jetty outside the Two Oceans Aquarium at the V&A Waterfront, the Waterfront Harbour Cruise puts Cape Town’s bustling harbour in the spotlight.
 Expect to see key attractions including icons of maritime history as well as epic views of the city’s natural landscape.
 Highlights include the SAS Somerset, the only remaining boom defence vessel in the world, and the southern hemisphere’s largest synchro-lift and only drawbridge, the Bascule Bridge.
 The cruise also includes views of Table Mountain, the Nelson Mandela Gateway, Chavonnes Battery Museum and the well-known Clock Tower.
 Of course, experiencing the bustling waterways of Cape Town from a boat is a highlight itself, and this cruise offers a perspective of the city that no other tour can offer.